bzuillsmith/InteropTest/Readme.md

 2. Create the form with the .NET user control
 3. Click the button to raise the event
 4. VB6 code creates a new `MyTestClass`
+5. At this point it will show a message box with "test" if it works, or an automation error if it fails.

 ## Creating a Build to produce the error